centreborelli/multiview-fpn/README.md

 [WACV version  of the article](https://openaccess.thecvf.com/content/WACV2024/papers/Barral_Fixed_Pattern_Noise_Removal_for_Multi-View_Single-Sensor_Infrared_Camera_WACV_2024_paper.pdf)

-This repository provides an implementation of the article **Fixed Pattern Noise Removal For Multi-View Single-Sensor Infrared Camera.**
+This repository provides the official implementation of the article **Fixed Pattern Noise Removal For Multi-View Single-Sensor Infrared Camera**.

 ## How to use